-Prior to joining ANSI, Bhatia held the position of executive vice president and chief operating officer of the international group at Underwriters Laboratories Inc. (UL).
-During his tenure with the organization Bhatia assumed positions of progressive leadership in global business operations.
+Joe Bhatia has served as president and chief executive officer of the American National Standards Institute (ANSI) since 2006.
+Previously he held the position of executive vice president and chief operating officer of the international group at Underwriters Laboratories Inc. (UL).
 His areas of responsibility included engineering, governmental and congressional liaisons, external affairs, follow-up (certification) services and direction of UL’s $300+ million international operations.

 Rio Salado College

-Chris Bustamante, Ed.D., serves as the president of Rio Salado College, the largest of the ten Maricopa Community Colleges located in metropolitan Phoenix, Arizona.
+Chris Bustamante, Ed.D., has served as president of Rio Salado College since 2010.
+Rio Salado is the largest of the ten Maricopa Community Colleges located in metropolitan Phoenix, Arizona.
 The college serves nearly 56,500 students annually with nearly 29,000 students online.

-Bustamante was appointed president of Rio Salado College in June 2010 after serving as the college’s interim president, vice president of community development and student services, and dean of academic affairs.
-Previously, he served in senior level government affairs positions for the Maricopa County Community College District, as the assistant to the superintendent for community and government relations for the Phoenix Union High School District and as a legislative aide in the Arizona House of Representatives.
+Bustamante previously served as the college’s interim president, vice president of community development and student services, and dean of academic affairs.
+He also served in senior level government affairs positions for the Maricopa County Community College District, as assistant to the superintendent for community and government relations for the Phoenix Union High School District and as legislative aide in the Arizona House of Representatives.

 Research Professor and Director